journeymonitor/infra/ABOUT.md

 The architecture of the JourneyMonitor service is modularized on different levels.

-On the highest level, there are currently four modules, which are called *Compartments*:
+On the highest level, there are currently four modules, which are called *Systems*:

-- **[INFRA](https://github.com/journeymonitor/infra)** provides the Puppet and Vagrant code that is used to set up development and production environments for the applications of the other compartments
+- **[INFRA](https://github.com/journeymonitor/infra)** provides the Puppet and Vagrant code that is used to set up development and production environments for the applications of the other systems
 - **[CONTROL](https://github.com/journeymonitor/control)** contains a Symfony2 application that powers the web frontend at http://journeymonitor.com
 - **[MONITOR](https://github.com/journeymonitor/monitor)** contains a plain PHP application with Bash script additions